-Khoo Ying Hooi is Senior Lecturer at the Department of International and Strategic Studies, University of Malaya.
+Khoo Ying Hooi is the Deputy Head and Senior Lecturer at the Department of International and Strategic Studies, University of Malaya.
 She completed her PhD in Politics and Government examining social movements and democratization with a focus on Malaysia’s electoral reform movement.
 Her research interests include civil society, social movements, national human rights institutions, human rights and democratization with a regional focus on Southeast Asia, especially Malaysia and Timor Leste.

 She is the author of “Seeds of Dissent” (2015), a compilation of her commentaries on academic freedom, human rights, protests and political change in Malaysia.
 She is editor in the Volume I and II of “Ini Bukan Klise” (2013 and 2015), a compilation of essays on political issues in Malaysia.
 She is also a co-editor of “Social Movements in Malaysia: A Vehicle for Citizen’s Action” (with Dr. Denison Jayasooria, UKM Press, forthcoming).
 Ying Hooi is the convener of the course on social movements and democratization, she also teaches on international development and governance, human rights in international politics and introduction to politics.